grantsrb/gordongames/README.md

 ##### Environment v9
 The agent receives a +1 reward if the agent deletes all items placed on the grid.
 Otherwise -1.

+##### Environment v10
+The agent receives a +1 reward if the agent removes the exact number of items placed in the pile.

 #### Game Options

 - `grid_size` - An row,col coordinate denoting the number of units on the grid (height, width).
 - `pixel_density` - Number of numpy pixels within a single grid unit.
 - `targ_range` - A range of possible initial target object counts for each game (inclusive).
 Must be less than `grid_size`.
 -  hold\_outs  - a set or list of target counts that should not be considered when creating a new game
+-  rand\_pdb  - if true, the player, dispenser (aka pile), and ending button are randomly distributed along the top row at the beginning of the game.
+Otherwise they are deterministically set.

 Each of these options are member variables of the environment and will come into effect after the environment is reset.
 For example, if you wanted to use 1-5 targets in game A, you can be set this using the following code: